elizagamedev/unity.el/README.md

 emacsclient -n +$(Line):$(Column) $(File)
 ```

-On some platforms like MacOs, Unity may not be inherit your base PATH when running the shim.
-If the editor is not launching as expected you should use absolute paths.
-In the "External Script Editor Args" like:
+On some platforms like macOS, Unity may not be inherit your base PATH when
+running the shim.
+If the editor is not launching as expected you should use an
+absolute path.
+An example of "External Script Editor Args" might look like:

 ```sh
 /usr/local/bin/emacsclient -n +$(Line):$(Column) $(File)